gfxdisp/FovVideoVDP/README.md

 I_ref = imread( 'wavy_facade.png' );
 I_test_noise = imnoise( I_ref, 'gaussian', 0, 0.001 );

-[Q_JOD_noise, diff_map_noise] = fvvdp( I_test_noise, I_ref, 'display_name', 'iphone_12_pro', 'heatmap', 'threshold' );
+[Q_JOD_noise, diff_map_noise] = fvvdp( I_test_noise, I_ref, 'display_name', 'standard_phone', 'heatmap', 'threshold' );

 clf
 imshow( diff_map_noise );

 ```

-FovVideoVDP will run the best (fastest) when CUDA is available on your system.
-When no CUDA is detected, the metric will automatically switch to a much slower CPU execution.
+By default, FovVideoVDP will run the code on a GPU using `gpuArray`s, which require functioning CUDA on your computer.
+If you do not have GPU with CUDA support (e.g. you are on Mac), the code will automatically fallback to the CPU, which will be much slower.

-### Display specification
+### Custom display specification

-When running the metric, you should specify the display on which the images are viewed by passing the `display_name` parameter as shown in the example above.
-The list of display specifications can be found in the JSON file `display_models/display_models.json`.
-Refer to the JSON file for examples of display specifications.

-Note the the specification in `display_models.json` is for the display and not the image.
-If you select to use `sdr_4k_30` with the resolution of 3840x2160 for your display and pass a 1920x1080 image, the metric will assume that the image occupies one quarter of that display.

-If you need more flexibility in specifying display geometry (size, fov, viewing distance) and its colorimetry, you can instead pass objects of the classes `fvvdp_display_geometry`, `fvvdp_display_photo_gog` for most SDR displays, and `fvvdp_display_photo_absolute` for HDR displays.
+The display photometry and geometry is typically specified by passing `display_name` parameter to the metric.
+Alternatively, ff you need more flexibility in specifying display geometry (size, fov, viewing distance) and its colorimetry, you can instead pass objects of the classes `fvvdp_display_geometry`, `fvvdp_display_photo_gog` for most SDR displays, and `fvvdp_display_photo_absolute` for HDR displays.
 You can also create your own subclasses of those classes for custom display specification.

 ### Low-level interface